Temetias/homepage-2020/src/blog_content/js-ts-tricks-and-gotchas.md

 ## GOTCHA - Spread ordering 🤮

 Now that we are talking about spreading objects, be careful with the ordering.
 If you add a key to an object, the spread does in fact override the key!
-I have to admit, this bit me a couple of times before I started to get into habit of *always spread last*.
+I have to admit, this bit me a couple of times before I started to get into habit of *always spread first*.

 ![alt text](/sad-toyota.PNG "Spread can bite you, be careful with the ordering!")